kkredit/confronting-wicked-crypto/reading/ea-policy/AttorneyGeneralBarrandEncryption-SchneieronSecurity.md

   - The lines between military and corporate and consumer tech don't really exist in this realm
   - On security-vs-security, Schneier sides with security-from-everyone-attacking over security-from-those-we-can't-access
+  - AG argument:
+    - AG: balance 99% security to allow 80% LE access, not 99.5% security for 0% LE access
+    - I don't think those numbers accurately reflect the current state of cybersecurity.
+Average companies and individuals are _not_ secure against 99% of attacks.
+  - The lack of data from LEAs makes the problem very hard to gauge.
 - Technical comments:
   - Barr is bringing the conversation back to data-in-motion
 - Notes: